-best thing to do is get someone else to take them, preferably outside with lots of natural light. but in a pinch i balance my camera on a random surface with the self-timer lolposted almost 4 years ago
+best thing to do is get someone else to take them, preferably outside with lots of natural light. but in a pinch i balance my camera on a random surface with the self-timer lolposted over 4 years ago

-I balance mine on random objects if i’m in the house, but if i’m out and about, i just ask people to take shots of me, nobody has objected so far!posted almost 4 years ago
+I balance mine on random objects if i’m in the house, but if i’m out and about, i just ask people to take shots of me, nobody has objected so far!posted over 4 years ago

 A tripod works, but I find it pretty inconvenient to lug around all the time.

 Find some places with high up, flat surfaces, and self-timer it with a flash or excellent natural lighting.
 Take lots of photos in case some of them don’t work or are blurry.

 Also, ask coworkers, friends or family to take them!
 It seems awkward to do, but it’s not at all.
 Documentation of style may inspire others.

 For me, there’s a monastery up near my school that has perfectly set benches that I just put my camera on.

 Scout around your town and see if there’s somewhere that gets good light and has these kinds of surfaces if it’s awkward asking somebody to take your photos.

 Tripods are also great, especially if you take them in your backyard or inside your house.
 You can adjust the settings, height, etc.

 If you are really into photography, consider investing in a hand held remote for your camera, that way you control when your camera takes the photo.
 They cost around $40 at some electronic stores…maybe check that out?